open-cloud/open-cloud.github.io.old/2_developer.md

 The configuration setups up subscriber information for a family (Mom, Dad, Jack, and Jill) and spins up a vCPE for the subscriber.
 An instance will be created for slice *mysite_vcpe*  (it may take a couple of minutes) and the vCPE Docker container will launch inside.
+For more information on exactly what is being set up, consult the `cord.yaml` file in the CORD configuration directory.

 NOTE: The vCPE Synchronizer must be able to login to the instance to set up the vCPE Docker container.
 Make sure that OpenStack Security Groups are